cjlynch12/fcc-votingapp/README.md

 # 2Poll, a Voting App

 2Poll is my solution to a freeCodeCamp full stack project challenge, [Build a Voting app](https://www.freecodecamp.org/challenges/build-a-voting-app).
 It allows users to browse existing polls as well as to sign up and login to vote or create new polls.
-The responsive design delivers clear and professional layout when accessing from all type of devices.
+The app's responsive design delivers clear and professional layout when accessing from all type of devices.

 See it in action: https://jia-fcc-votingapp.herokuapp.com/.